 Gastritis is inflammation of the lining of your stomach that often develops without causing symptoms.
 When left untreated, gastritis may lead to other health problems like an infection or stomach cancer.
-Long Island Gastroenterology Specialists in North Wantagh, South Wantagh, and Garden City, New York, takes a comprehensive approach to care, diagnosing, and treating gastritis using advanced tools and therapies.
+Long Island Gastroenterology Specialists in North Wantagh, and South Wantagh, New York, takes a comprehensive approach to care, diagnosing, and treating gastritis using advanced tools and therapies.
 Call the office nearest you or schedule an appointment online today.

 Gastritis is a condition that affects the stomach, causing inflammation of the gastric lining.
 Though not everyone with gastritis has symptoms, the condition may cause indigestion, bloating, and nausea.